Original Paintings by J Edward Neill – 2025 New Year Edition!

 Commissions, Custom Work, Copyrights, A.I.
 Art & NFT’s

 • I seldom do commissions or custom work.
 It’s nothing personal, of course.
-Unless of course you want a custom portrait of your black cat.
-In that case, head here.
+Unless of course you want a custom portrait of your black cat or a Soul Moon painting.
+In that case, head HERE.

 • I reserve the right to sell my prints until the end of time.
 Regardless of any image’s use as cover work.